gmiesner/sharkHack_intro_to_web_dev/README.md

 When you are completed, send the link to your webpage to [this](https://forms.gle/81e88PGn97ZnwtUC6) google form.
 (The link can be found in the URL bar where you have been looking at your webpage).

 ## Learn more about Web Dev 💻
-[Here](https://hacksources.gmiesner.repl.co/) is a cool resource where you can find more places to learn this weekend, about everything under the sun, but also with a heafty web dev section!
+[Here](https://hacksources.gmiesner.repl.co/) is a cool resource where you can find more places to learn this weekend, about everything under the sun, but also with a hefty web dev section!